Child marriage: Pakistan

-According to a UNICEF report from 2018, around 18% of the girls in Pakistan were married before the age of 18Atlas: Pakistan.
-Girls Not Brides.
-31 July 2021 and 4% of the girls were married before the age of 15.
+According to a UNICEF report from 2018, around 18% of the girls in Pakistan were married before the age of 18 and 4% of the girls were married before the age of 15.
 In the past two 2013 reports suggest that over 50% of all marriages in Pakistan involve girls less than 18 years old.

 The exact number of child marriages in Pakistan below the age of 13 is unknown, but rising according to the United Nations.

 Another custom in Pakistan, called swara or vani, involves village elders solving family disputes or settling unpaid debts by marrying off girls.
 The average marriage age of swara girls is between 5 and 9.
 Similarly, the custom of watta satta has been cited as a cause of child marriages in Pakistan.

 According to Population Council, 35% of all females in Pakistan become mothers before they reach the age of 18, and 67% have experienced pregnancy – 69% of these have given birth – before they reach the age of 19.
 Less than 4% of married girls below the age of 19 had some say in choosing her spouse; over 80% were married to a near or distant relative.
 Child marriage and early motherhood is common in Pakistan.

 Iran

 In Iran, as in other developing societies, the phenomenon of child marriage, or early child marriage, is widespread.
-According to the official statistics of Iran in 2013, as many as 187,000 marriages of children under the legal age were registered with the country's Civil Registration Organisation.
-The vice president of prevention of social harms of the government's welfare organisation stated that, in 2016, 17% of girls’ marriages in Iran took place before they reached the age of 18.
-The border provinces of Khorasan Razavi, East Azarbaijan, and Sistan and Baluchistan are the three provinces where the highest number of child marriages occur.
+According to the official statistics of Iran in 2013, as many as 187,000 marriages of children under the legal age were registered with the country's Civil Registration Organization.
+The vice president of prevention of social harms of the government's welfare organization stated that, in 2016, 17% of girls’ marriages in Iran took place before they reached the age of 18.
+The border provinces of Khorasan Razavi, East Azerbaijan, and Sistan and Baluchistan are the three provinces where the highest number of child marriages occur.

 Though the legal age of marriage in Iran is 13 years for girls and 15 for boys, there are cases of girls below the age of 10 being married.
 The same source pointed out that "child marriages are more common in socially backward rural areas often afflicted with high levels of illiteracy and drug addiction".
 In October 2019, a prosecutor annulled the marriage of an 11-year-old girl to her adult cousin in rural Iran, and said he was indicting the mullah (officiant) and the girl's parents for an illegal underage marriage.
 According to the Iranian Students News Agency, nearly 6,000 children are married each year in Iran.

-The U.N.
-Committee on the Rights of the Child (CRC) examining child marriage in Iran has warned of a rising number of young girls forced into marriage in Iran.
+The UN Committee on the Rights of the Child (CRC) examining child marriage in Iran has warned of a rising number of young girls forced into marriage in Iran.
 The Committee deplored the fact that the State party allows sexual intercourse involving girls as young as 9 lunar years and that other forms of sexual abuse of even younger children is not criminalized.